If you’re looking for an enlightening and educational experience, then you should check out some of the best museums in Spain has to offer.

 What are the most visited museums in Spain?

 The most visited museums in Spain are the Prado Museum, the Guggenheim Museum Bilbao, the Picasso Museum in Barcelona, and the Reina Sofia National Art Center.
-Nevertheless, all of the museums in this article are extremely popular among tourists and locals.
+Nevertheless, the museums in this article are extremely popular among tourists and locals.

 What are the best museums in Spain to visit?